All Products

 kubectl exec -it disk-test-0 -- df /data

-The expected output shows that the file system corresponding to the mount path is expanded.
+The output confirms the file system at the mount path is expanded:

 Filesystem 1K-blocks Used Available Use% Mounted on